U.S. Cuts Citizenship Renunciation Fee by 80% — What It Means

 Key Takeaways

-- It has been reported that the U.S. has reduced the fee to renounce citizenship by roughly 80%, lowering the direct cost of formally giving up U.S. nationality.
+- It has been reported that the U.S. government has reduced the fee to formally renounce U.S. citizenship by about 80%, cutting a major financial barrier for many dual nationals.

 What changed